bobrossrtx/virtcomp/docs/codebase/modules/device_manager.md

 ## Overview

-The device management system provides a unified interface for all I/O operations in VirtComp.
+The device management system provides a unified interface for all I/O operations in DemiEngine.
 It abstracts hardware devices behind a consistent API, enabling the CPU to communicate with various peripherals through standardized device IDs.

 ## Architecture